MorokStary/VechileDetection/README.md

 * The GUI counts unique vehicles using a simple tracker so the "Total cars" metric reflects how many different cars appeared rather than detections per frame.
+* You can adjust how long a detection must persist to be counted and how long a car may be missing before starting a new track via the **Confirm time** and **Lost time** fields in the GUI.